Bijman/srb2bld/README.md

             srb2bld --compatibility

   NOTES:
-     1. Warning!
-Old builds like SRB2 v2.0 and SRB2 Final Demo may not build/run properly on modern Linux distributions/macOS/Windows.
+     1. Old builds like SRB2 v2.0 and SRB2 Final Demo may not build/run properly on modern Linux distributions/macOS/Windows.

-     2. Warning for macOS users!
-This script makes changes from rpath to absolute paths within some libraries installed from Homebrew, MacPorts or compiled, that are associated with SRB2 binary, so installing or making App Bundles would be successful.
-In the future this could make unexpected results with apps or SRB2 builds, that depends on those libraries.
+     2. WARNING for macOS users!
+This script makes changes from rpath to absolute paths within some libraries installed from Homebrew, MacPorts or compiled (mostly should affect libraries compiled by user), that are associated with SRB2 binary, so installing or making App Bundles would be successful.
+In the future this could make unexpected results with apps or SRB2 builds, that depend on those libraries.

      3. If you want to compile some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, SRB2 Kart Moe Mansion and SRB2 Kart VR), then type HAVE_DISCORDRPC=1 (Linux/Windows) or -DSRB2_CONFIG_HAVE_DISCORDRPC=ON (macOS), when the script asks about optional compilation flags (using "srb2bld --install" command).